 Other than the fact that the duck curve is graphically interesting I am not sure why that was included in the graphics article.
 More importantly it illustrates a problem.
 When you have large amounts of solar on the system something has to be available to make up for the evening demand.
 That is where storage becomes necessary.
 In order to keep the lights on you also need enough storage to cover those days when there isn’t any sun.
 Dale Ross’s flippant we are in West Texas so “Cloudy, Really?” comment aside a quick check of the climatological data indicates that it is mostly cloudy 28% of the time in Georgetown.
 Obviously despite the claim that Georgetown is powered entirely by renewable energy the fact is that is not true.

 Those are the superficial errors illustrating biases.
 The reality is that because wind and solar are diffuse the electric grid is essential for keeping the lights on.
 Digging down into this problem is more complicated but necessary for the complete unbiased story of renewables.
-I recommend this post by Planning Energy at the Climate Etc. blog for an overview of the transmission planning difficulties raised by wind and solar energy.
+I recommend this post by Planning Engineer at the Climate Etc. blog for an overview of the transmission planning difficulties raised by wind and solar energy.
 In brief, the modern power grid is a connected complex machine that balances various electrical and mechanical properties over thousands of miles.
 The system must be stable that is to say stay in synchronism, balance loads and generation and maintain voltages following system disturbances.
 The grid is built upon heavy rotating machinery at hydro, nuclear, and fossil-fired generating stations that provides that stability.
 Wind and solar power do not provide any stability support.
 Up to some point the present day grid is resilient enough to overcome that problem but at some point it has to be addressed.
 I don’t doubt that it can be addressed successfully but the costs necessary to do that are unknown and were certainly not a consideration in either article.

 The reality of solar and wind renewable power not addressed in this article is that it is likely only to completely supplant fossil fuels in limited locations where both solar and wind potential are high, industrial load requirements are negligible, and the weather is mild in the winter because both resources are intermittent and diffuse.
 Texas has large wind and solar resources because of geography and because it is so large there is enough space to generate significant amounts.
 Georgetown TX does not have heavy industry that requires high amounts of electricity constantly so they can pretend to be powered entirely be renewable energy.
 Finally, Georgetown does not have to contend with winter impacts of higher latitudes particularly home heating.
 The solar resource is much reduced simply because the days are shorter but you must also consider reductions due to snow covered rooftop solar cells.